dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-SIDERO.md

 ...

 # You'll notice the k8s API Server stop responding
-# This is the sidero-controller-manager joining the host network
+# This is some of the talos static pods inc the kube-apiserver being updated
 # It will cause a few pods to restart... just wait a minute!

 kubectl --kubeconfig kubeconfigs/dal-k8s-mgmt-1 get pods -A